RobRendell/gTove/README.md

     "Goblin 2", "Goblin 3" etc. (and the original mini is also given a number if it doesn't have one already).
 * Reset offline status when you log out of offline mode and in again using Drive.
 * Manually added minis should also be given unique names.
+* Adjust the Google console profile to allow https access to gTove, and change the default URL to use it.

 ## Plans/TODO